'Like a Benny Hill episode': Nelson thieves' genius ploy to evade detection

 Two thieves have been caught on CCTV stealing outdoor furniture from a store on a busy Nelson road.

-Security footage shows a male and female walking out of the Wakefield Quay car park and onto the Woodrocks store property at 2.45am on Sunday morning.
+Security footage shows a male and female walking out of the Wakefield Quay carpark and onto the Woodrocks store property at 2.45am on Sunday.

-After successfully carrying one bench table across the road and into a nearby carpark, the pair of brazen thieves then walked back to the store in an attempt to steal a bench seat.
+After carrying one bench table across the road and into a nearby carpark, the pair of brazen thieves then walked back to the store to steal a bench seat.

 But it was their next move that left Nelson locals bemused and amused.

-As the pair attempt to carry the seat across the road, an oncoming car frightens them, forcing the thieves to retreat.
+As the pair carry the seat across the road, an oncoming car frightens them, forcing them to retreat.

-But instead of panicking, the thieves used some quick thinking to avoid suspicion by quickly placing the seat on the footpath and sitting down on the bench as the car drives by.
+But instead of panicking, the thieves used some quick thinking to avoid suspicion by quickly placing the seat on the footpath and sitting on it as the car drives by.

 One of the daring thieves even waved as the car went by, avoiding any attention to their sinister actions.

-While many locals are furious at the brazen thieves actions, some saw the funny side to their sinister act.
+Many locals are furious at the brazen thieves' actions, but some saw the funny side to their sinister act.

 "I'm sorry, but when they put the seat down and sit on it.
 That's the funniest thing I've ever seen," one person wrote on the Nelson Snippets Facebook page.